 Comparing Algorithms on Toy Datasets¶

-There is a nice example at the scikit-learn website that shows the characteristics of different hierarchical clustering methods on 2D toy datasets.
-Below we re-run this illustration on a larger data sample and with the Genie algorithm in the game.
+The scikit-learn website showcases the characteristics of different hierarchical clustering methods on 2D toy datasets.
+Below we re-run this illustration on a larger data sample and with the Genie algorithm included.

 import time